jtorreggiani/react-skeleton/README.md

 This is an example application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The demo version of the application is deployed on Digital Ocean App Platform and be viewed at https://react-skeleton-5fxxo.ondigitalocean.app.

+See DO's tutorial [How To Deploy a React Application to DigitalOcean App Platform](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-react-application-to-digitalocean-app-platform) for step-by-step instructions for deploying apps build with Create React App on DO App Platform.

 ## Available Scripts

 In the project directory, you can run: